-The Education Department is seeking a motivated intern with an interest in education and production experience to support our year round education programming and Filmmakers in the Classroom (FITC) program.
+The Education Department is seeking a motivated intern with an interest in education and production experience to support our young Filmmakers Camp in July.

-- Support a filmmaker instructor as a FITC teaching and production assistant.
+- Support camp instructors at all Young Filmmakers Camp sessions as a teaching and production assistant.

-- Provide adult supervision and work directly with students (ages will vary from 4th thru 12th grade) to help them produce film projects.
+- Provide adult supervision and work directly with camp participants (ages 13–18), helping them to produce short film projects.

-- Strong desire to work with children and/or teens in a classroom setting.
+- Strong desire to work with teens in a classroom setting.

-- Experience with basic film production, including demonstrated proficiency with digital video cameras and Final Cut Pro.
+- Experience with basic film production, including demonstrated proficiency with digital video cameras and editing software such as Final Cut Pro.

 - Experience working with media on the web.

 - Excellent research skills.

 - Able to work independently and also happy to take direction as part of a team in support of the instructor, assistant, and SFFILM staff.